-□ Together with their parent/guardian, complete and sign an enrollment form and all enrollment documents.
-All enrollment documents are completed online through the Bitney Prep High School Website www.bitneyprep.net

-□ Attend, with at least one parent/guardian, an enrollment conference at which they express an understanding of and a desire to pursue the philosophy and policies of BPHS.

-□ Have earned sufficient credits to be at grade level for the class to which they are seeking admission (see the formal admission requirements in the School Charter for details).
+Together with their parent/guardian, complete and sign an enrollment form and all enrollment requirements are described in detail in our Charter.
+Enrolling students must do the following: ☐ Together with their parent/guardian, complete and sign an enrollment form and all enrollment documents.
+All enrollment documents are completed online through the Bitney Prep High School Website www.bitneyprep.net ☐ Attend, with at least one parent/guardian, an enrollment conference at which they express an understanding of and a desire to pursue the philosophy and policies of BPHS. ☐ Have earned sufficient credits to be at grade level for the class to which they are seeking admission (see the formal admission requirements in the School Charter for details).
 Students who are behind in credits may be considered for enrollment at Bitney Prep; however, the grade placement for the student will be based upon the number of credits earned prior to enrollment at BPHS.
-Students who are behind in credits at the time that they transfer to Bitney Prep will be required to sign an Academic Contract prior to starting attendance at BPHS.

-□ Meet the behavioral standards of the school, including having no expulsions on their academic record (see formal admission requirements for details).
-Students who have been expelled and have met the requirements for reinstatement to the school from which they were expelled may enroll at BPHS; however, they will be required to sign and follow a Probationary Contract.
+All students who apply to transfer to Bitney Prep after the beginning of their freshman year must sign, along with their parents or guardians, a Transfer Admission Agreement prior to starting attendance at BPHS.
+This agreement will outline the students grade level status and the credits that they need to complete for graduation. ☐ Meet the behavioral standards of the school, including having no expulsions on their academic record (see formal admission requirements for details).
+Students who have been expelled and have met the requirements for reinstatement to the school from which they were expelled may enroll at BPHS; however, they will be required to sign and follow a Probationary Admission Agreement that outlines the behavior expectations that must be met in order for the student to stay at Bitney Prep.

-□ Together with their parent/guardian, sign the Agreements of Understanding at the end of this handbook.
+☐ Together with their parent/guardian, sign the Agreements of Understanding at the end of this handbook.